Newsletter Subscribe

 Zucchini, Red Bell Pepper, Shrimps, Doenjang, Gochuchang, Samjang, Tofu, Soy sauce, Garlic and Ginger paste, Water.

-Add 1.5 litres of water in a pot.
-Add 2 tablespoon doenjang.
+Add 1.5 liters of water to a pot.
+Add 2 tablespoons of doenjang.
 Add 1 tablespoon of gochujang and samjang paste.
 Add garlic and ginger paste with the soy sauce into the water.

-Add all the chopped vegetables into the pot.
-Stir to mix and cook the stew for 10 minutes in medium-high heat.
+Add all the chopped vegetables to the pot.
+Stir to mix, then cook the stew for 10 minutes at medium-high heat.
 After 10 minutes, add the sliced tofu in the pot and cook for 8 minutes.
 Then add the shrimp in the pot.
 Cook for another 2 minutes.